aey457/Eleganza-Violin-Studio-Tina/README.md

     ACCESS_TOKEN_SECRET=your_access_token
     ```
 Be sure to connect to the databse and table successfully, so that the content of website can be shown.

+I was charge of all the "users" and its related parts both in front and back-end development.